AlecTroemel/quickxml_to_serde/README.md

 ```xml
 <a attr1="007"><b attr1="7">true</b></a>
 ```
-Configuration to make attribute `attr1="007"` always come out as JSON string:
+Configuration to make attribute `attr1="007"` always come out as a JSON string:
 ```rust
 let conf = Config::new_with_defaults().add_json_type_override("/a/@attr1", JsonType::AlwaysString);
 ```
-Configuration to make both attributes and the text node of `<b />` always come out as JSON string:
+Configuration to make both attributes and the text node of `<b />` always come out as a JSON string:
 ```rust
 let conf = Config::new_with_defaults()
           .add_json_type_override("/a/@attr1", JsonType::AlwaysString)